infinitescroll/quasar/docs/usingQuasar.md

 ## Deployment with Docker

-This assumes you have a docker instance with ssh access already running.
+This assumes you have a Docker instance with ssh access already running.
 [Digital Ocean](https://marketplace.digitalocean.com/apps/docker) provides a one-click Ubuntu-docker setup, and there are plenty of [tutorials](https://www.linux.com/tutorials/how-install-and-use-docker-linux/) to get you started if you want to _really_ self-host.

 1. Run `git clone http://github.com/openworklabs/quasar`.
 2. Add `.env` file in project root and enter required variables (see below).
-3. Make sure docker is running `systemctl start docker`.
+3. Make sure Docker is running `systemctl start docker`.
 4. Run `docker-compose up -d` (with external ipfs node) or `docker-compose -f docker-compose.ipfs.yml up -d` (with local ipfs node).

-Blockchain variables - REQUIRED when using Docker
+Blockchain variables - REQUIRED when using Docker:

 `BLOCKCHAIN_PROVIDER_HTTP_URL=https://rinkeby.infura.io/v3/<project-id>`<br />
 `BLOCKCHAIN_NETWORK=rinkeby`<br />